rocketBANG/worship-cloud-api/readme.md

 `.env` Handles what the program uses in a dev enviroment

 ## Running
-Run the command `npm start`
+Run the command `npm start` or `npm run dev` to start a dev server
 This will start a localhost server at port `3500`.
-Changing files will cause the server to reload automatically with the new changes
+With a dev server, changing files will cause the server to reload automatically with the new changes